 Vol. 147, No. 26 — December 18, 2013

-1. Item 1 of Schedule IV to the Canada Pension Plan Regulations (see footnote 1) is replaced by the following:
+1. (1) Part 7 of the Domestic Substances List (see footnote 1) is amended by deleting the following:

 COMING INTO FORCE